 Exterior & Interior:

-Now let’s come to their interiors, both models have bulk of necessary and comfort features, both has tried to give its best in terms of necessity and comfort.
-But again, the Hyundai is slightly better than Maruti’s not only in terms of features and equipments but the fit and finish of cabin is way superior to Celerio’s.
-In terms of features it beats Celerio easily with 1GB storage for 2DIN audio system, electrically retraceable OVRMs, smart key, push start button, rear parking sensors and rear AC vents.
+Now let’s come to their interiors, both models have a bulk of necessary and comfort features, both has tried to give its best in terms of necessity and comfort.
+But again, the Hyundai is slightly better than Maruti’s not only in terms of features and equipment but the fit and finish of cabin is way superior to Celerio’s.
+In terms of features, it beats Celerio easily with 7-inch touchscreen infotainment system with Android auto and apple car play, electrically retraceable OVRMs, smart key, push start button, rear parking sensors and rear AC vents.

 Maruti Suzuki Celerio Pros: